angary/assorted-algorithms/README.md

 Generates a path for a knight from any starting point such that it reaches every square on a chess board once, and ensures that if we were to plot the turn that it reached the square on the square of the chess board, the sum of the turns on every row and column of the chess board is equal
 <br><br>

-*Given a starting point, it uses a recursive backtracking solve involving regular quartes, Warnsdorff's heuristic and quad backtracking to generate a path*
+*Given a starting point, it uses a recursive backtracking solve involving regular quartes, Warnsdorff's heuristic and quad backtracking to generate a path.*
 <br><br>